 Electric clothes dryers are estimated to account for 12% or more of total electricity costs for the typical household.
 While dryer efficiency is improving, and ENERGY STAR rated dryers are now available, hang-drying clothing at least part of the time is the best way to save money on drying laundry.

-Replace a fridge that's 10 years old or older with a new ENERGY STAR rated model and you could save $40 or more per year.
-Unplug and remove an old, second fridge or freezer and save up to $85 a year.
+Replace a fridge that's 10 years old or older with a new, more efficient ENERGY STAR-rated model to reduce your energy use.
+Unplug and remove an old, second fridge or freezer to save even more.

 You can save about 15% of your dishwasher's electricity use by selecting the air-dry cycle or opening the dishwasher door instead of using the heat drying cycle.
-Also, consider replacing your older model dishwasher with a new ENERGY STAR one and you could save up to $40 a year.
+Also, consider replacing your older model dishwasher with a new ENERGY STAR one.

 If you require a stand-alone freezer, there are two options: upright (front-loading) and chest (top-loading) freezers.
 Chest freezers are about 25% more efficient than uprights.

-Laptops or desktops labelled with the ENERGY STAR symbol use between 30 and 60 per cent less energy than conventional models, depending on how they are used.
-And ENERGY STAR laptops are the most efficient option.
+Laptops or desktops labelled with the ENERGY STAR symbol use between 30 and 60% less energy than conventional models, depending on how they are used.
+ENERGY STAR laptops are the most efficient option.

 Also consider the size of your monitor.
-A 17-inch monitor uses 30 per more energy than a 15-inch monitor.
-Look for ENERGY STAR labelled monitors, as they are more energy efficient.
+A 17-inch monitor uses 30% more energy than a 15-inch monitor.
+Look for ENERGY STAR labeled monitors, as they are more energy efficient.

-Newer game consoles, such as the PS4 and Xbox One, require more electricity because of their increased capabilities.
+Newer game consoles, such as the PS5 and Xbox Series X, require more electricity because of their increased capabilities.
 Many of these devices also use significant amounts of "standby" electricity while supposedly in off mode.